Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+== 2025-04-14 21:34 EST ==

+Wanted to let everyone know, the document "empirinometry.pdf" is complete as for now, I will be putting more things into the other two folders as time progresses and leaving this as my current remark, along with the theory for obtaining Spectrum Ordinance for the use of M^1.
+I want to leave with this closing
+remark:  One thing unexplained from the document is the versatility of all this.
+When you obtain the Spectrum Ordinance properly, it really brings the world together.
+2000 means different things on different scales, and what can be in charge of that but you all with me together?
+I mean, think about the level we could take our understanding, when computers make combined sums because they save the data from the current solution and make it work as a confirmation for a whole slew of things?
+I just want this new empirical outlook to be defining of something even as simple as making smartphones faster, all because they stored their sums properly.

+I will be putting alot more out, but PLEASE try to make a commit and send me a pull request, anything fun that could be mind tickling on the matter should be fine.
+You can even leave your name blank if it makes you feel better.
+All in all, be well everybody, and let's do this thing!

 == 2025-04-14 20:50 EST ==

 I would love to give you all another update.
 I'm currently working with the value AbSumDicit, and